hypo69/hypo/docs/gemini/set 0/ru/explainer/md/src/webdriver/chrome/_examples/driver.md

 * **Functions:**
-    * `main()`: The `main` function contains various examples that use the driver to demonstrate its functionality and how to perform tasks like navigation, extracting data from the page, managing cookies, scrolling, and retrieving the page language.
+    * `main()`: The `main` function contains various examples that use the driver to demonStarte its functionality and how to perform tasks like navigation, extracting data from the page, managing cookies, scrolling, and retrieving the page language.

 * **Variables:**